SolanaNatives/Solana-Curriculum/README.md

 # Solana-Curriculum
-Best Developer resources to get started with Solana
+The best path to get started with dApp development on Solana.
+Go from 0 to production-ready-skills with this curriculum.

 # Module 1 - Web3 Fundamentals
 - What is Web3?